volumio/docs/docs/03_Plugin_System/08_Music_Service_Plugin.md

 In your plugin you may want to show folders and songs.
 Volmuio knows several different types that offer different functionalities to the user.

-Those types offer the user the opportunity to add it to its favorites or to a playlist:
+Those types offer the user the opportunity to add it to its favorites or to a playlist by clicking on the burger mneu:

 * folder
 * song
 * playlist

-Those types are simply for browsing without additional functionality - the burger menu item isn't shown either.
-These are used by the webradio plugin:
+Those types are simply for browsing without additional functionality - the burger menu isn't shown either.

-* radio-category
+* item-no-menu

 Use the type property on the object you are returning the the required and optional functions: